rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/components-api.md

 );
 ```

-The above example uses the logo, button, and main dropdown components included with Reaction to create a customized navbar that you can then add to the app via your plugin (more on that below).
+The above example uses the logo, button, and main dropdown components included with Demando create a customized navbar that you can then add to the app via your plugin (more on that below).

 ## Replacing Components

-Most Reaction components are available in the `Components` object that we imported above from `@reactioncommerce/reaction-components`.
+Most Demandomponents are available in the `Components` object that we imported above from `@reactioncommerce/reaction-components`.
 You can replace any of those registered components with the `replaceComponent` method.
 This will replace the UI component and it will inherit any higher order components (HOC) that might be wrapping the original component (more detail on HOC's below).

 ```js
 import { replaceComponent } from "@reactioncommerce/reaction-components";